-Another factor that may be slowing down your system is the Mac’s new “Resume” feature, which re-opens any and all apps you had running when you shut down your Mac, and that could lead to a crush of apps all trying to launch themselves at startup.
+Another factor that may be slowing down your system is the Mac’s “Resume” feature, which re-opens any and all apps you had running when you shut down your Mac.
+That could lead to a crush of apps all trying to launch themselves at startup.

 Now, if you’re the patient type, waiting a little longer for your Mac to boot up so that your programs appear just as you left them might be a fair trade-off.

 But if you’d rather shave a few seconds—or even minutes—off the time it takes for your Mac to settle down after hitting the power button, read on.

 1. Cross items off your Mac’s “Login Items” list

 Your Mac launches a series of programs each and every time it starts up.
 Some of these programs are critical for the smooth operation of your system; others, not so much.